rrakea/NeonCompiler/README.md

 # NEON
-Compiler from a subset of C# to Jasmin Assembly
+Compiler from a subset of C# to JVM Bytecode (Jasmin)

 For the course compiler construction at HHU Düsseldorf